sahilb/es2015/iterables/Readme.md

-For each data structure, iteration is a basic and common operation, so the goal is to have a common interface to do that.
+For each data structure, iteration is a basic and common operation. so the goal is to have a common interface to do that.

-The language construct: for-of loop, is the common interface.
+One way to achienve this is ES2015 feature : for-of-loop

-Native objects like arrays, sets, maps, etc implement this interface but for custom objects like LinkedList, Trees, etc we need to explicitly implement the interface.
+Native objects like arrays, sets, maps, etc implement this interface already.
+For custom data structures like LinkedList, Trees, etc we need to explicitly implement the interface.

 This is done using Symbol.iterator.
 LinkedList.js demonstrates that.